owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 : With the way I use Neovim, it needs to start fast.
   I quit and start it all the time, jumping between directories, working on different parts of the system or a project.
   Often I put it in the background with <kbd>C-z</kbd>, but not always.
+  Making it faster seems to be mainly an exercise in minimizing plugins.

 ## I have to mention Nix, you know?